Our team can be contacted on 020 8974 9331 (Monday to Friday).

 - Help and advice with the management of side effects.

 - Management of your inpatient care if you are admitted to Kingston Hospital.

 Specialist HIV Nurses

-This is your point of contact for any enquiries you may have about your treatment and for advice if you feel unwell.
-The HIV nurse will liaise with other members of the team in relation to your care and can also see you for:
+You can contact Jessica or Trish for any enquiries you may have about your treatment and for advice if you feel unwell.
+They will liaise with other members of the team in relation to your care and can also see you for: